dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "STAND 303, PUSH AND START APPROVED, FACE TO THE EAST, OMAN AIR 587."

 ### 3.2.2 Taxi clearance
+#### 3.2.2.1 Taxi and Clearance Procedures
-The pilot of the aircraft is required to state their location when either requesting to start engines, pushback or when requesting taxi clearance.
+The pilot of the aircraft is required to state their **location** when requesting to start engines, pushback, or taxi clearance.

-When an aircraft wishes to depart from a runway other than that nominated as in use, IFR flights must make this request prior to starting, and VFR aircraft must include this in the request for taxi clearance.
+When an aircraft wishes to depart from a runway other than the one nominated as in use:
+- **IFR flights** must make this request **prior to engine start**.
+- **VFR aircraft** must include this request in their **taxi clearance request**.

-When an aircraft requires a reduced length for take-off, or a backtrack from a runway entry point, this request must be included in the request for taxi clearance, along with any other intentions of a pilot which are significant to ATC.
+If an aircraft requires a **reduced length for take-off** or needs to **backtrack** from a runway entry point, this request must be included in the taxi clearance, along with any other intentions significant to ATC.

+#### 3.2.2.2 Taxi Instructions and Clearance Limits

-Taxi instructions issued by a controller will always contain a clearance limit, which is the point at which the aircraft must stop unless further permission to proceed is given.
-The clearance limit may not necessarily be a position from which an aircraft can enter the runway for departure, or enter the apron, but may be some other position on the aerodrome depending on prevailing circumstances.
-Taxi instructions may also include a taxi route.
+Taxi instructions issued by a controller will always include a **clearance limit**, which is the point at which the aircraft must stop unless further permission is granted.
+The clearance limit may not necessarily be a position from which the aircraft can enter the runway or apron, but could be any other position on the aerodrome, depending on the situation.
+Taxi instructions may also specify a **taxi route**.

-When a taxi clearance contains a taxi limit beyond a runway, it shall contain either an explicit clearance to cross, or an instruction to hold short of that runway.
+When a taxi clearance includes a limit beyond a runway, it must contain either:
+- An explicit **clearance to cross** the runway
+- An instruction to **hold short** of that runway

+#### 3.2.2.3 Runway Vacated

-**Note**: *When a clearance includes the instruction “report runway vacated” the runway is vacated when the entire aircraft is beyond the relevant runway holding position.*
+**Note**: When a clearance includes the instruction **“report runway vacated”**, the runway is considered vacated when the entire aircraft has passed the relevant **runway holding position**.

 !!! example
     **Pilot**: "HAMAD GROUND, QATARI 587, REQUEST TAXI."